jasonmccreary/blog-posts/2012-08-02-developer-vs-engineer.md

 ---
-title: Developer vs. Engineer
+title: "Developer vs. Engineer"
+heading: "Developer vs. Engineer"
 author: Jason McCreary
-excerpt: >
+excerpt: "After interviewing with some top tech companies, I realized the difference between a developer and an engineer."
-  After interviewing with some top tech companies, I realized the difference between a developer and an engineer.
+subheading: "After interviewing with some top tech companies, I realized the difference between a developer and an engineer."
 layout: post
 comments: true
 permalink: /2012/08/developer-vs-engineer/